Location: 37.397N 25.264E

 (https://www.planetware.com/greece/delos-gr-aeg-delos.htm)

 The picture above was made before any archaeological excavation took place and is therefore not showing the modern breakwater which would be located in the centre of the bay.
-The ancient breakwater is located beyond the right side of the picture.
-The modern breakwaters just south of the Sacred Port and south of the Pointe des pilastres are the result of archaeological excavations which have dumped abundant rubble material into the sea at both of these locations, thus creating some protection of the coastline against northern wave attack.
+The ancient large mole is located beyond the right side of the picture.
+The modern breakwaters just south of the Sacred Port and south of the Pointe des pilastres are the result of archaeological excavations which have dumped abundant rubble material into the sea at both of these locations, thus creating some protection of the coastline against northern wave attack, as shown on the map provided by Convert after Jardé’s excavations in 1903 and 1904.

-According to Ardaillon (1896) the large mole consisted of an existing reef reinforced by stones placed on top of it.
-However, no more than ca. 200 m can be considered as a breakwater, the northern end being more like a coastal protection running parallel to the shore.
+According to Ardaillon (1896) the large mole consisted of an existing reef reinforced by stones placed on top of it, resulting in a kind of coastal protection running parallel to the shore on a distance of 280 m.

-This dump became the core of a modern breakwater structure with a quay on its southern side where today’s ferries bring tourists from Mykonos for day trips to Delos.
+The excavation dump (“Déblais modernes” of Holleaux’s map) became the core of a modern breakwater structure with a quay on its southern side where today’s ferries bring tourists from Mykonos for day trips to Delos.
 It can be seen on the Google Earth picture below.
 This picture also shows a nice wave pattern due to a mild northern Meltem wind.
 Waves propagate mainly on the western side of both Remmatia islands and the Sacred Port is somewhat sheltered by the Lesser Remmatia islet (see detail picture below).

 Lesser Remmatia islet and remains